-- Electrolyte imbalances: Electrolytes are important minerals (including salt, potassium, calcium, and phosphorous) that are needed to keep the heart, kidneys, nerves, and muscles working correctly.
+- Electrolyte imbalances: Electrolytes are important minerals (including salt, potassium, calcium, and phosphorous) in blood and body fluids.
+These electrolytes are needed to keep the heart, kidneys, nerves, and muscles working the way they should.

-- Medication side effects: Patients with cancer usually take many medications.
-Some drugs have side effects that include delirium and confusion.
-The effects of these drugs usually go away after the drug is stopped.
+- Side effects of medicines and treatments: Patients with cancer may take medicines with side effects that include delirium and confusion.
+The effects usually go away after the medicine is stopped.

-- Withdrawal from drugs that depress (slow down) the central nervous system (brain and spinal cord).
+- Withdrawal from medicines that depress (slow down) the central nervous system (brain and spinal cord).

 - Having more than one disease.

 - Low level of albumin (protein) in the blood, which is often caused by liver problems.

 - High level of nitrogen waste products in the blood, which is often caused by kidney problems.

 - Taking medicines that affect the mind or behavior.